 I also suggest investing in a really good pair of slippers that will help to keep your feet nice and toasty too.
 The styles with hard-bottomed soles and faux sheepskin lining the cosiest, in my opinion, but any old pair will do.
 Wearing warm socks both around the house and for bed will help to keep your feet warm as well.

 This is such an obvious one isn’t it, layering up with your clothing is such an easy thing to do, it works so well for children, a vest, t-shirt, and a jumper will help keep them toasty warm.
 The same applies to us grown-ups too, I suggest always having a few trusty jumpers and hoodies on hand and reaching for those instead of the heating switch.

 A dressing gown to wear over your clothing while in the house can help to keep you really warm too, I swear by this frugal tip.

 You could also keep lots of blankets or throws in each room.
 They are great for throwing over the sofa or as an extra layer of warmth on the beds.
 There’s Nothing like snuggling down to watch a movie in the afternoon when it’s cold outside with a warm blanket for company.

 Keep It Hot

 Another simple but obvious idea is keeping yourself topped up with warm drinks.
-Not everyone likes tea or coffee you could try hot chocolate, warm milk, Horlicks or Ovaltine instead.
+Not everyone likes tea or coffee but you could try some hot chocolate, warm milk, Horlicks or Ovaltine instead.
 Investing in a thermos flask or mug is a great way to keep your drinks nice and hot and saves money on constantly boiling the kettle too.

-You could swap your usual lunch for a nice bowl of piping hot soup, stews and casseroles are also really good at warming your insides up too.
-Check out my Comfort Food Recipes For Autumn post for more ideas.
+You could swap your usual lunch for a nice bowl of piping hot soup, stews and casseroles which are also really good at raising your core temperature.
+Check out my Comfort Food Recipes For Autumn post for more ideas of warm filling meals.